Hawadacirka/soundboxes/README.md

 ### Sounds Boxes

 ## Process
-It was my first project in web development.
-It was amazing journey.
-I studies the genre's for music of history and I didn't know a few genre's that existed.
-It was fun.
+It was my inaugural web development project, and it proved to be an amazing journey.
+I delved into the history of music genres, discovering a few that I didn't know existed.
+It was a fun experience.

 ## Built with
 - HTML5
 - CSS3
 - Javascript

 ## Development
-There are many buttons in the web page and if you click the genre, it turns on and play it.
-You could choose more than one.
-If you like music, you can create melody that you like.
+The web page is filled with numerous buttons, and by clicking on a genre, it activates and starts playing.
+You have the option to select more than one genre.
+If you have a fondness for music, you can create melodies of your choice.

 ## Resources
 Stackoverflow
 Youtube